w3woody/OCTools/README.md

 [The paper can be downloaded from here.](OCYacc/Docs/OCYacc%20Building%20LR1%20GLR.pdf)

 Unlike the rest of the source kit, this paper is freely available and reproducible for non-commercial purposes only, such as use in a classroom setting.
 For reproduction for the purpose of commercial gain (such as including in a larger book that is sold), please contact me for permission.

 ---

-_Update March 29, 2019:_ I'm currently working on an [updated document](http://htmlpreview.github.io/?https://github.com/w3woody/OCTools/blob/master/Docs/UsingOCTools.html) which gives more up-to-date instructions for downloading, installing and using OCTools.
-This is a work in progress, and will eventually include various tutorials showing off how to use OCYacc and OCLex to generate Objective-C and C++ parsers.

-Over the next few weeks all the documentation will be revised, and hopefully will make it easier to integrate and use OCTools.

----